ethereum/ethereum-org-website/src/content/eth2/the-beacon-chain/index.md

 Once a new block proposal has enough attestations, a "crosslink" is created which confirms to the beacon chain that it should include that block, and your transaction, in the beacon chain.
 This is coming in [Phase 1](/en/get-eth/roadmap#phase-one).
 Once this has happened, the block proposer gets a reward in the form of more ETH.

-## Casper, the Friendly Finality Gadget (FFG)
+## Finality

 Once a block is ready for the beacon chain, it needs finality.
 It shouldn't be able to be reverted.
-The beacon chain uses a protocol known as Casper FFG to finalise blocks.
+The beacon chain uses a protocol known as Casper (Friendly Finality Gadget) to finalise blocks.

 ### How does Casper work?